PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

-# Using the ECL EKF
+# Using PX4's Navigation Filter (EKF2)

-This tutorial answers common questions about use of the ECL EKF algorithm.
+This tutorial answers common questions about use of the EKF algorithm used for navigation.

 :::tip
-The [PX4 State Estimation Overview](https://youtu.be/HkYRJJoyBwQ) video from the _PX4 Developer Summit 2019_ (Dr. Paul Riseborough) provides an overview of the estimator, and additionally describes both the major changes from 2018/2019, and the expected improvements through 2020.
+The [PX4 State Estimation Overview](https://youtu.be/HkYRJJoyBwQ) video from the _PX4 Developer Summit 2019_ (Dr. Paul Riseborough) provides an overview of the estimator, and additionally describes both the major changes from 2018/2019, major changes and improvements were added since then.
 :::

-## What is the ECL EKF?
+## Overview

-The Estimation and Control Library (ECL) uses an Extended Kalman Filter (EKF) algorithm to process sensor measurements and provide an estimate of the following states:
+PX4's Navigation filter uses an Extended Kalman Filter (EKF) algorithm to process sensor measurements and provide an estimate of the following states:

-- Quaternion defining the rotation from North, East, Down local earth frame to X, Y, Z body frame
+- Quaternion defining the rotation from North, East, Down local navigation frame to X, Y, Z body frame
 - Velocity at the IMU - North, East, Down (m/s)
-- Position at the IMU - North, East, Down (m)
+- Position at the IMU - Latitude (rad), Longitude (rad), Altitude (m)
-- IMU delta angle bias estimates - X, Y, Z (rad)
+- IMU gyro bias estimates - X, Y, Z (rad/s)
-- IMU delta velocity bias estimates - X, Y, Z (m/s)
+- IMU accelerometer bias estimates - X, Y, Z (m/s<sup>2</sup>)
 - Earth Magnetic field components - North, East, Down \(gauss\)
 - Vehicle body frame magnetic field bias - X, Y, Z \(gauss\)
 - Wind velocity - North, East \(m/s\)
+- Terrain altitude (m)

+To improve stability, an "error-state" formulation is implemented This is especially relevant when estimating the uncertainty of a rotation which is a 3D vector (tangent space of SO(3)).

 The EKF runs on a delayed 'fusion time horizon' to allow for different time delays on each measurement relative to the IMU.
 Data for each sensor is FIFO buffered and retrieved from the buffer by the EKF to be used at the correct time.